 Commercial Dog Breeders Act

-Animal rescues for dogs will be required to register their establishment with the Ohio Department of Agriculture.
+Animal rescues for dogs are required to register their establishment with the Ohio Department of Agriculture.
+The department

-The department will maintain a database of all persons registered to operate an animal rescue for dogs in Ohio.
+maintains a database of all persons registered to operate an animal rescue for dogs in Ohio.
+Scroll down additional information.

 High-Volume Dog Breeders